-He was saying, my mission is to tell the Good News of the Kingdom to the poor, but not only to tell them, but to show them and help them.
-This is what Jesus taught and modeled, and the plight of the poor should be on the radar of the every Christian.
+He was saying, my mission is to tell the Good News of the Kingdom to the poor, but not only to tell them but to show them and help them.
+This is what Jesus taught and modeled, and the plight of the poor should be on the radar of every Christian.

 We have so much -wealth, healthcare and education, whilst others have nothing.
 How can we sit on thousands in our bank accounts whilst children go hungry?
 If we have a surplus what does Jesus ask us to do with it?
 We have to take action.
 If the Church rises up to give and to work together, we can do so much.

 1 John 3:17-18 If anyone has material possessions and sees his brother in need but has no pity on him, how can the love of God be in him?
 Dear children, let us not love with words or tongue but with actions and in truth.

 “When the Son of Man comes in his glory, and all the angels with him, he will sit on his throne in heavenly glory.
 All the nations will be gathered before him, and he will separate the people one from another as a shepherd separates the sheep from the goats.
 He will put the sheep on his right and the goats on his left.

 “Then the King will say to those on his right, ‘Come, you who are blessed by my Father; take your inheritance, the kingdom prepared for you since the creation of the world.
 For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.’

 Jesus is coming back, and when he comes, He is going to judge the nations and separate us.
 What is he going to judge?
 He will judge our hearts.
 Did we get the message about the kingdom?
 About injustice and the poor?
 Or did we store up wealth for ourselves and ignore the call to the poor?

 It is not my message it is His …..